-- 1) An applicant club must be affiliated with Animal Justice. - 2) Grants will be awarded for initiatives that support Animal Justice's mission and further the field of animal law. - 3) Any food or supplies funded via an Animal Justice grant must be free from animal products and animal testing, i.e., vegan (no meat, fish, dairy, eggs, wool, leather, or any other animal products). - 4) If awarded, grant funding will be provided after Animal Justice receives itemized receipts.
+- 1) An applicant club must be affiliated with Animal Justice. - 2) Grants will be awarded for initiatives that support Animal Justice's mission and further the field of animal law. - 3) Any food or supplies funded via an Animal Justice grant must be free from animal products and animal testing, i.e., vegan (no meat, fish, dairy, eggs, wool, leather, or any other animal products).
+Events must also avoid causing other harm to animals, such as visiting a zoo or aquarium. - 4) If awarded, grant funding will be provided after Animal Justice receives itemized receipts.